sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 # Refactor the current software plan into an Android‑first repo structure, with ESP32 firmwares and a compatibility layer for optional Pi.

-Deliver updated web sections and diagrams for “Phone Edition vs Hybrid Edition” and include more types of deployment based on specific customer's needs or investment capabilities.
+Deliver updated web sections and diagrams for "Phone Edition vs Hybrid Edition" and include more types of deployment based on specific customer's needs or investment capabilities.

 Great direction.
 Below is a concise, production‑minded refactor that makes Android the primary hub, while keeping ESP32 firmwares first‑class and leaving a thin compatibility layer for an optional Raspberry Pi/mini‑PC.